TheAxelander/wtf/README.md

 ## Usage

 Without any parameter `fzf` is used to select a file which is then rendered.
+The content must be Markdown-based.

 ``` bash
 wtf